 This webpage is provided as a resource for the UW-Stout community and our constituents, and we urge people to monitor it regularly for updates.

 Currently, there are no plans to offer COVID-19 testing on campus; however, most insurance companies are offering reimbursement for home tests.
 Students are strongly encouraged to bring home antigen tests with them to campus this fall.
-Employees can order tests from the federal government.
+Employees can order tests from the Wisconsin Department of Health Services.

 Additionally, a limited number of COVID-19 home tests are available through University Housing for residential students and to off-campus students and employees in the Dean of Students office.
 Employees are limited to one box (2 tests) per visit.
 The Dean of Students Office is at 130 Bowman Hall.

 There are a variety of resources for testing in the community

 - Schedule a test at Walgreens.com or CVS.com

 - If you are a student and need to see a health care provider, Student Health Services, operated by Prevea Health is open Monday-Friday from 8:00 am-4:30 pm.
 Call 715-232-1314 for an appointment.

 - Faculty or staff should consult their primary care doctor for COVID-related questions or health concerns.